 - Any business with a NAICS Code that begins with 72 (Accommodations and Food Services) that has more than one physical location and employs less than 500 per location

-The recently passed 2nd COVID Relief bill has expanded the entities elibile to apply (501(c)6, newspaper, TV, radio, and destination marketing organizations).
-To learn more, click here.
+The 2nd COVID Relief bill expanded the entities eligible to apply (501(c)6, newspaper, TV, radio, and destination marketing organizations).

 These loans can be accessed through SBA approved lenders (federally insured banks and credit unions).
 To find participating lenders near you, click here.

 For more information on the Paycheck Protection Program, click here.

 How to Apply for Forgiveness

 - Contact Your PPP Lender and Determine/Complete the Correct Forgiveness Application

 - SBA Form 3508 - For borrowers with loans greater than $50,000 who reduced # of employees or their wages.